Casey closes her cell phone just as she hears a noise by the door. Derek's leaning against it, two grocery bags in his hand.

 "You don't have to tell me now if it makes you that uncomfortable."

-Casey takes a deep breath, adjusting the pearls around her neck.
+Casey takes a deep breath, adjusting the 'C' pendant on a silver chain around her neck.
 "No, I think now is the time, Liz, because…I think that maybe you…should ease Mom into the idea."

 "Ease her into the fact?"

 The story's protagonist clears her throat.
 "Yes."
 Then she opens her mouth to explain.

 Over the phone, he makes her solve a riddle about his location.